 Minor behaviour breaches are those which breach the code of conduct but are usually dealt with by the classroom teacher using Tier 1 and Tier 2 strategies.
-Repeated breaches of similar school rules will be referred to the year level coordinator, HOD or Administration team for further action.
+Repeated breaches of similar school rules will be referred to the YLC, HOD or Administration team for further action.